fastqe/fastqe/title.md

-FastQE: a quick and simple command line tool to view the quality information of sequence data using emoji.
+FASTQE🤔: a quick and simple command line tool to view the quality information of sequence data using emoji.